 The degree to which my daughter loved our family vacation to Beijing still continues to surprise me.
 While the Great Wall was certainly a highlight, it was trumped by our stay at Four Seasons Hotel Beijing.

-This luxury hotel has all that one would expect at a Four Seasons, with a few uncommon features that truly make it an unforgettable place to stay.
+This luxury hotel in Beijing has all that one would expect at a Four Seasons, with a few uncommon features that truly make it an unforgettable place to stay.
 It has the feel of a relatively new hotel (it is) with no detail overlooked and tastefully lavish yet comfortable decor.
 There’s so much to admire that even my daughter got into the habit of taking pictures of the art, light fixtures and so much more.

 Sure, China’s capital city is massive.
 There’s traffic, construction, and air quality can be an issue.
 But, it’s home to 6 UNESCO sites including the Great Wall, over 100 museums, insane shopping and some of the most amazing food you’ll ever eat.
 And, there are plenty of things to do in Beijing with kids.
 Staying at a nice hotel provides respite from the buzz of city life and I want you to stay here when in Beijing.